nunyaXchange/xdex/README.md

 The performance of running contracts on Ethereum versus Westend Asset Hub is different.
 Ethereum is more expensive and slower, while Westend Asset Hub is faster and cheaper.

-### Troubleshooting

-1. PolkaVM Setup
-   - Ensure the eth-rpc adapter binary is in the correct location
-   - Check that @parity/hardhat-polkadot is installed
-   - Verify hardhat.config.ts has polkavm settings

-2. Deployment Issues
-   - Confirm you have sufficient WND tokens
-   - Check that your private key is correctly set in .env
-   - Verify network configuration in hardhat.config.ts

 ## License

 MIT